hvatsen/Tools-for-Analytics-Group-25-Project/README.md

 -----------------------
 In this notebook, we analyze whether illegal parking incidents are a larger fraction of total 311 incidents in the 10025 area than they are in general.
 The steps are as follows:
 - Reading the csv files and storing it to a variable called df
-- Checking whether the column 'Complaint Type' has null value or not
+- Checking whether the column 'Complaint Type' has null value or not and there is no null value
 - Defining the zipcode as 10025
-- Filtering the original df with zipcode= 10025, and creating a new filtered df
+- Filtering the original df with zipcode = 10025, and creating a new filtered df
 - Counting the total number of illegal parking, and the total number of complaints in the filtered df
 - Counting the proportion of illegal parking vs the total number of complaints in the filtered df
 - Counting the total number of illegal parking, and the total number of complaints in the original df